Skip to main content

 Danger

-Critical: Keep your current SSH session open.
-Open a NEW terminal and test the connection.
-Only after confirming the new session works should you close the original.
+Keep your current session open.
+Open a new terminal and test the connection before closing the original.

 Terminal window